bucs110fall2023/final-project-danny-dimes/README.md

 ## Project Description

-<< We plan to build a stock simulator that simulates real life stock trading in the market >>
+<< We plan to build a duck hunting game where you can use a gun with limited ammo to hunt ducks and get points >>

 ***